foundry-vtt-community/wiki.js/setup/hosting/always-free-oracle.md

 ssh -i foundry.key ubuntu@<public ip address>
 ```

 >If you receive a `connection refused` error, the instance is probably still starting up and needs another minute or two before it can accept connections.
-Wait two minutes and try again. {.is-info}
+Wait two minutes and try again.
+>
+>If you receive an error about the keyfile being too open, see the info at step [C30](#C30). {.is-info}

 <a id="D3" href="#D3">D3.</a> You will likely be prompted to accept the ECDSA key.
 Type `yes` and hit <kbd>enter</kbd> to accept and continue.